Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Tree-Shakeable API

-For production applications, especially in browser environments, you may want to use Tevm's tree-shakeable API to minimize bundle size:
+For production browser apps, use the tree-shakeable API to minimize bundle size:

 import { createClient, http } from "viem";